Penelope1rose/watson-assistant-demo/README.md

 - Go to your IBM Cloud Console resource list, find your Cloudant instance and Launch the dashboard.
 - Click on **Create database** on the top right corner
-- Set your first `database name` to `abc-cloudant-db`	(this will be your core banking system database)
+- Set your first `database name` to `abc-cloudant-db`	(this will be your core banking system database).
 - For partitioning, select `Non--partitioned`.
-- Create another database and name the second one to `tickec`
+- Create another database and name the second one to `ticket-system`, partitioning is `Non-partitioned`.

+Create d